MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/receiving-presence-category-instances.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Persistent subscription
-Polling subscription
-Querying presence
-Local and remote presence

 By using the Microsoft Lync Server 2013, a user can access and monitor the presence published by his or her contacts or other unified communications-enabled clients through subscription or query, provided that the subscriber is granted permission by the publishers to access the presence information.
 For information about access controls, see [Controlling access to presence publications](controlling-access-to-presence-publications.md).